2017’s Best Android Data Recovery Software: 5 Options + Reviews

 PC & Mac

-**Below, you'll find our software reviews, but you can also click the links above to learn more about each Android data rescue application.
+**Below, you'll find our expert reviews, but you can also click the links above to get the software and learn more about each application.

 When do You Need Android Data Recovery Software?

 In short, if you can't find or access those precious data (e.g. Contacts, photos, videos, text messages, call logs, etc.) from your phone or tablet.
 And you haven't set up any backup options such as Google Photos, Google Drive, or any other kind of cloud backup services.
-The best way to rescue those data is to try a data recovery program.
+Then your best bet is to try a data recovery program.

-Here's a list of Android data loss scenarios:
+Here's a list of specific Android data loss scenarios:

 - You accidentally deleted some photos, contacts, etc.